hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 2. You can add additional code to the setter to do validation of the new value or perform some additional side effect.
 3. The getter value does not need to be calculated until it is actually needed.
 You can check to see if the value is `undefined` when the getter is called and calculate it if required.
 This is called lazy instantiation.
 This might be useful if the calculation of a value is particularly costly but might never be needed.
 4. Getters and setters can be used as callback functions.
+5. It is now trivial to debug when a value is set or read.
+Simply set a break point in the setter or getter.

 We will also do something cool by overriding the setters in Chapter 5.
 This is only possible if you are consistent and write all of your code around getters and setters.